esyede/rakit/packages/docs/data/database/magic.md

     ->where('active', '=', 1)
     ->where('country', '=', 'US');

-// Copy untuk query berbeda
+// Copy for different query
 $admins = $base_query->copy()
     ->where('role', '=', 'admin')
     ->get();